PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We're in a maze of twisty passages," said Relan.

-"Each alike," finished Boltac.
+"all alike," finished Boltac.
 He unslung the sack from his shoulder.

 "What are you doing?" said Relan.
 "We've got to keep moving."